vishaldpw/ec2-process-monitoring/README.md

     - **Condition:** Metric value = 1

-    - **Action:** Notify an Amazon SNS topic, send an email, or perform other automated responses.
+    - **Action:** The alarm is configured to send an email notification to my email address.

 3.  **Deployment**